 BRIHC is the umbrella research institute of the School of History and Cultures.
-It promotes and facilitates research and research-led teaching across the school, both through the support of research initiatives and through the organisation of events that foster cross-disciplinary conversations.
+It promotes and facilitates research and research-led teaching across the School and beyond, both through the support of research initiatives and through the organisation of events that foster cross-disciplinary conversations.

-Over the course of the academic year 2020/21, BRIHC organises two online forums for scholarly exchange, both of which are open to all staff and students:
+Over the course of the academic year 2021/22, BRIHC is hosting three online forums for scholarly exchange:

 For staff, students, and everyone, at Birmingham and beyond.